 The cost of your insurance policy.
 Generally, your provider will ask you to pay it monthly or annually.

 An example of the car insurance policy an insurer can offer you, including the amount you can expect to pay.
-It’s best to compare a range of quotes from different providers, which you can do from your ClearScore offers section.
+It’s best to compare a range of quotes from different providers.

 The insurance premium you’re offered will be based on several things, like your age, postcode and driving history.
 This is known as ‘rating’.

 You might have heard it called ‘Black box insurance’, it’s when you fix a device to your vehicle so your insurance provider can see how well you drive.
 If you prove you can drive safely, this could bring down the cost of your insurance..

 Often referred to as an ‘insurance approved tracker’, it’s a device that shuts your vehicle’s engine down remotely if it gets stolen.
 Some devices relay location information so your vehicle can be recovered by police.